 Section 1101.
-Power to Refund.-Subject to the provisions of the outstanding bonds or notes and subject to the provisions of this article, a local government unit shall have the right and power to refund any outstanding debt in whole, or in part, at any time by the issue of bonds or notes of the same type as the bonds or notes being refunded or by adjustments of lease rentals in connection with any refunding of lease rental debt, and shall have the right and power to refund any outstanding notes with bonds of the same type.
-The refunding may be for any one or more of the following purposes:
+Power to Refund.-Subject to the provisions of the outstanding bonds, [or] notes or obligations evidencing lease rental debt, and subject to the provisions of this article, a local government unit shall have the right and power to refund any outstanding debt in whole, or in part, at any time [by the issue of bonds or notes of the same type as the bonds or notes being refunded or by adjustments of lease rentals in connection with any refunding of lease rental debt,] and shall have the right and power to refund any outstanding notes with bonds [of the same type] or bonds with notes.